tomjspain/mecPortal-experiment1/learn.md

 				<header class="major">
 					<h3> Methods </h3>
 				</header>
 				<p>Get Details on Personalised Synthetic Controls.
-Learn how they are developed and how they work, including likelihood defintions and Bayesian Estimation procedures</p>
+Learn how they are developed and how they work, including likelihood definitions and Bayesian Estimation procedures</p>
 				<ul class="actions">
 					<li><a href="learn/methods_land.html" class="button">Learn more</a></li>
 				</ul>